-In this article, we’re going to be exploring the 5 best ways to use aloe vera gel in your natural hair regimen, as well as 5 major benefits of aloe vera for hair growth!
+In this article, we’re going to be exploring the 5 best ways to make and use DIY aloe vera gel for your natural hair regimen, as well as 5 major benefits of aloe vera for hair growth!

 This may or may not be the first time you’ve heard about using Aloe Vera in natural hair care.
 However, this article is going to show you just how amazing aloe is, and why you can no longer ignore it.